Back

 Wimbledon Betting Markets

 There are different ways of betting on tennis matches and that means you can choose the exact wager you think is best.
-You’ll need to be aware of these key betting markets when getting started to make an informed choice.
+You’ll need to be aware of these key tennis betting side markets when getting started to make an informed choice.

 Match Betting

 Match betting is quite simply, the simplest way to bet on Wimbledon.
 In the case of Djokovic vs Alcaraz in a Wimbledon final, you are betting on who will win the overall match.
-It doesn’t matter how many games or sets they win; you win if you predict correctly regardless of the final score.
+It doesn’t matter how many games or sets they win; you win if you predict game winner correctly regardless of the final score.
 This contrasts with tournament betting, which is where you wager on the player you think will win the whole event before it gets to the final.
 You can place your bets on your chosen player before the first ball is served at Wimbledon 2023 on July 3.

 Set Betting